svdoever/ai-writer/docs/docs/models.json.md

 ```

 All fields are optional, and the specified fields are merged with the default model configuration.
 The `stop` field is an array of strings that are used to stop the completion.

-By default the `models.json` file contains the following model overrides for easy switching between the OpenAI models:
+By default, the `models.json`` file contains the following model overrides for easy switching between the OpenAI models:

 ```json
 {